xiaoxialexazhang/jetson-nano-plant-health-detection/README.md

 As shown, 35 epochs will train the model to around 75% accuracy and 50 epochs will make accuracy reach balabala.

-To reach even higher accuracies for safety purposes, I would suggest to try out training using AlexNet or deeper resnet models such as ResNet-50.
+To reach even higher accuracies for safety purposes, I would suggest trying a larger batch size or training with a different model: AlexNet, VGG, GoogLeNet, or more complex resnet models such as ResNet-50.
+They just might take much more time to train and you might need a stronger Jetson.

 # Building The Project